ChrisCummins/chriscummins.github.io/cv/index.md

 ###### Software Engineering

 Advanced programming in C/C++, Python, and Bash, with a particular interest in compiler and systems development.
-Expert git, GNU/Linux, and Emacs user.
-Competent with Java, OpenCL, Clojure, JavaScript, SQL.
+Expert GNU/Linux and git user.
+Competent with Java, OpenCL, TensorFlow, JavaScript, SQL.

 ###### Electronic Engineering